riceissa/issarice.com/wiki/resolving-issues-with-the-irs.md

         that they are working on my situation and need an additional 45 days, and that I don't need to take further action.
       * A CP503 notice dated August 29.

+October 15
+:   I received a CP21C notice from the IRS, dated "October 10, 2016".
+    The notice states that my amount due is $0.00.

 # External links